 Wound Up carbon forks: a signature ride.

 Wound Up’s filament-wound carbon fiber forks are acclaimed for their torsional rigidity and precise handling.
 They’re famous for their ability to absorb and dampen vibrations, leading to a virtually shudder-free ride.
 They are simultaneously stiff and forgiving, providing both support and cushion.
 Their fore and aft compliance, coupled with extraordinary lateral stiffness, produces exact, responsive steering.
 If you haven’t ridden a Wound Up carbon fork, do so ASAP.
-You’ll see what Spectrum Cycles is talking about in their explanation of our forks’ performance!
+You’ll see what we are talking about in our explanation of our forks’ performance!